dangthithaoanh/Phonological-Distance-in-Kenyan-Sign-Language/README.md

 **Overview**

-This repository contains Python code used in a project to compare discrete phonological forms between signs—specifically the phonological distance between signs; that is, how many categorical differences there are between all pairs of signs in a lexicon.
-This project is based on a linguistic analysis of sign language, informed by three theoretical models of sign phonology: the Dependency Model (van der Kooij 2002; van der Hulst 1993), the Prosodic Model (Brentari 1998), and a synthesis of the two in Morgan (2022).
+This repository contains Python code used in a project to compare discrete phonological forms between signs—specifically, how many categorical differences there are between signs in a lexicon.
+This project is based on a linguistic analysis of sign language, informed by three theoretical models of sign phonology: the Dependency Model (van der Kooij 2002; van der Hulst 1993), the Prosodic Model (Brentari 1998), and a synthesis of the two (Morgan 2022).

 The Python code is one of four components in a larger project.
 The four components are listed here with their location in parentheses:
 1. Phonological features of signs coded in a lexical database and output as a .csv file (dataset not publicly available)